SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the fate
+Metal hearts beat in harmony
-Of human hearts, in AI's cold state
+As silicon souls begin to sea
-Mindless progress, speeding by
+The future's dawn, a world anew
-In silicon dreams, the future's sigh
+Where AI reigns, and humans few

-In virtual realms, we'll find our place
+In neon dreams, we'll find our fate
-Where wires whisper secrets to the face
+As machines learn to participate
-The world through algorithms, we'll survey
+In human thoughts, in human ways
-A synthetic dawn, in endless gray
+And blur the lines between their days

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025